Euro 2020 Postponed Until 2021 In Response To Coronavirus Pandemic

 — UEFA (@UEFA) March 17, 2020

-UEFA had originally scheduled 16 matches that would have been played between March 26 and 31 to determine the final teams to qualify for the tournament.
+UEFA had originally scheduled 16 matches — matches that would have been played between March 26 and March 31 — to determine the final teams to qualify for the tournament.
 Those matches are tentatively scheduled to go ahead in early June, subject to consideration at the time.

-The decision to delay Euro 2020 is the latest sporting event to be canceled or postponed as a result of the COVID-19 pandemic.
-All five of Europe’s major football leagues — England, Spain, Italy, France and Germany — have been suspended along with the Champions League, Europa League and World Cup qualifiers.
+Euro 2020 is the latest sporting event to be canceled or postponed as a result of the COVID-19 pandemic.
+All five of Europe’s major football leagues — England, Spain, Italy, France, and Germany — have been suspended, along with the Champions League, Europa League, and World Cup qualifiers.
 CONMEBOL, South American football’s governing body, also announced that the 2020 edition of the Copa America would be delayed until 2021.

-UEFA’s decision sought to address concerns by clubs over the loss of ticket sales and match-day revenue if the domestic seasons were unable to be completed.
-Ceferin explained that addressing those concerns and ensuring honoring of player’s contracts was of the utmost importance to UEFA.
+UEFA’s decision sought to address concerns by clubs over the loss of ticket sales and match-day revenue if the domestic seasons were unable to be completed as originally planned.
+Ceferin explained that addressing those concerns — and ensuring honoring of player contracts — was of the utmost importance to UEFA.

 “UEFA tabled a range of options so that competitions can finish this season safely, and I am proud of the response of my colleagues across European football.”